Kilianrm/hardhat-found-me-fcc/README.md

 # Hardhat Fund Me

-This code has been developed following Patrick Collins' blochchain development course.
+This code has been developed following Patrick Collins' blokchain development course.

 This is a section of the Javascript Blockchain/Smart Contract FreeCodeCamp Cou rse.